attilammagyar/js80p/README.md

 Presets
 -------

-JS80P has a few built-in presets, and in case you don't like your DAW's preset browser, you can load and save them as ordinary files.
+JS80P has a few built-in presets, and in case you don't like your plugin host application's preset browser, you can load and save them as ordinary files.
 For each plugin type, you can find these presets in the `presets` folder in the ZIP archive, and you can load them into JS80P by clicking on the _Import Patch_ icon near the top left corner of the main screen of the plugin.

 <a name="bugs"></a>